Skift Take

 Have a confidential tip for Skift?
 Get in touch

-Tags: barcelona, customer service, madrid, spain
+Tags: barcelona, customer experience, madrid, spain

 Photo credit: The HappyOrNot button.
 Aena Aeropuertos